mabelvj/doc.scrapinghub.com/autoextract.rst

                                                                   All fields are optional but one of ``reviewCount`` or ``ratingValue`` is present.
 ``additionalProperty``   List of dictionaries with ``name``       A list of product properties or characteristics, ``name`` field contains the property name,
                          and ``value`` fields                     and ``value`` field contains the property value.
-``probability``          Float                                    Probability that this is a single product page.
+``probability``          Float                                    Probability that the requested page is a single product page.
 ``url``                  String                                   URL of page where this product was extracted.
 ======================   =======================================  ===========